the-haive/search-client/GETTING_STARTED.md

 Please consult the documentation for specific details on each of them.
 Suffice to say that all the `*Settings` classes contains a boolean property called `enabled`, which by default is `true`.

 **Versions:**
-By default the SearchClient services will use version 3 of the backend SearchService REST API.
-If you need to connect to the v2 REST interface then pass this in the Settings object.
+By default the SearchClient services will use version 4 of the backend SearchService REST API.
+If you need to connect to the v2 or v3 REST interface then pass this in the Settings object.

 ## Automatic mode